bahlo/blog/content/post/on-hexagonal-architecture.md

 This makes refactorings hard (just imagine switching your HTTP framework) and therefore forces you to make decisions about these kind of things before even starting the project.
-So when I started a project for a client recently, I decided to use the hexagonal architecture (aka _Ports and Adapters_) and so far I'm really happy.
+So when I started a new project recently, I decided to use the hexagonal architecture (aka _Ports and Adapters_) and so far I'm really happy.
 Here's what I like about it:

 ### All dependencies point inward